zibbyv/holbertonschool-low_level_programming/README.md

 * 7-print_tebahpla: program that prints the lowercase alphabet in reverse
 * 8-print_base16: program that prints all the numbers of base 16 in lowercase
-* 9-print_comb: program that prints all possible combinations of single-digit numbers
+* 9-print_comb: program that prints all possible combinations of single-digit numbers C - Functions nested loops
+* 0-putchar: program that prints _putchar
+* 1-alphabet: function that prints the alphabet
+* 2-print_alphabet_x10: prints the alphabet 10 times
+* 3-islower: checks for lowercase character
+* 4-isalpha: checks for alphabetic character
+* 5-sign: checks if a number is positive zero or negative
+* 6-abs: computes the absolute value of an integer
+* 7-print_last_digit: prints the last digit of a number
+* 9-times_table: prints the 9 times table
+* 10-add: adds two integers and returns the result
+* 11-print_to_98: prints all natural numbers from n to 98